tswow/tswow-wiki-0.13/Introduction/4_CustomClass.md

 NECROMANCER_CLASS.Name.enGB.set('Necromancer');
 ```

 This creates a new class with the identifier "Necromancer" based off the mage class.
-Run the `bdf` command and enter the character creation screen.
+Run the `build data` command and enter the character creation screen.
 You should see your new class added.

 ![](necromancer-charcreate.png)